 It took eight years to build enough momentum to make that idea a reality; eight years, one pandemic, dozens of empty grocery store shelves, and tons of community support later- here we are.

 The Carver Food Enterprise Center is a 6,200-square-foot, fully equipped facility that is being built in three phases.
 The first phase is complete, and the kitchen opened September 1st, 2023.

 CFEC is a project of the non profit George Washington Carver Agriculture Research Center.
 We serve the five-county region of Culpeper, Fauquier, Madison, Orange, and Rappahannock and work on the following three missions:

 (1) As a Food Business Incubator, we provide inspected, certified, and affordable space and equipment for existing and emerging food business entrepreneurs.

 (2) We provide a permanent home for, and create jobs through, GWCARC’s existing and highly successful Stone Soup Job Skills Training Program.

 (3) We are working to establish a Food System Security Program by providing space and expertise in processing foods and preparing meals that can be distributed to local food banks and food pantries.

-We are located in the Culpeper County Government building known as The Carver Center, the former site of the George Washington Carver Regional High School (1948 – 1967).
-The Carver Center is also home to the Carver 4-County Museum; the George Washington Carver Agriculture Research Center; the Minority and Veteran Farmers of the Piedmont; VSU Small Farmers Program; Master Gardeners; 4H; and other job skills training programs.
+The Carver Center, where the kitchen is located, is owned and managed by the County of Culpeper and is also home to the Carver 4-County Alumni Museum; the George Washington Carver Agriculture Research Center; the Minority and Veteran Farmers of the Piedmont; VSU Small Farmers Program; Rapidan Master Gardeners; 4-H; and other job skills training programs.